GarretAnd/Sudoku-Proj/DESIGN.md

 ### Functional decomposition into modules

+We anticipate the following modules or functions in the `common` directory to be shared by the `Solver` and `Creator`:

+1. *sudoku_new* which creates a data structure that holds a 9x9 two-dimensional array
+2. *sudoku_edit* which changes the value at a desired position
+3. *sudoku_get* which returns the value at a certain position
+4. *sudoku_print* which prints the puzzle to `stdout`
+5. *sudoku_delete* which frees the memory of a puzzle
+6. *sudoku_isvalid* which checks if a row, column, and box are valid

 We anticipate the following modules or functions in the `Creator`:

  1. *main*, which parses arguments and initializes other modules.
- 2. *sudoku_maker* which creates a data struct that holds an initialized 9x9 array which is the Sudoku Puzzle.
- 3. *number_inserter* which goes through the puzzle and randomly picks a number to insert in a random location.
+ 2. *number_inserter* which goes through the puzzle and randomly picks a number to insert in a random location.
- 4. *is_valid* which makes sure the insertion of a specific number in a row/block/column is valid.
+ 3. *is_valid* which makes sure the insertion of a specific number in a row/block/column is valid.
- 5. *is_unique* which checks if there is a unique solution to the puzzle.
+ 4. *is_unique* which checks if there is a unique solution to the puzzle.
- 6. *sudoku_print* which prints the puzzle to stdin or any specified file.

 We anticipate the following modules or functions in the `Solver`: